ZoneMinder/zoneminder/docs/installationguide/ubuntu.rst

 We are not done yet.
 There are some post install steps you need to perform:

+..
+WARNING:: Why not add sleep to default zoneminder script?

 We recommend you add a "sleep" command just after ``start() { `` in ``/etc/init.d/zoneminder``` to make sure mysql starts before ZoneMinder does.
 To do this, simply modify ``/etc/init.d/zoneminder`` at around line 25 (where you will find the start function) to look like this: